whitemike889/dagger/compiler-options.md

-## Module binding validation {#module-binding-validation}
+## Full binding graph validation {#full-binding-graph-validation}

-By default, Dagger validates modules only for syntax problems, like having the wrong annotations on a binding method.
-But problems among the bindings in a module don't get reported until the module is installed in a root component _and the bindings are used in that component._ If you pass `-Adagger.moduleBindingValidation=ERROR` or `-Adagger.moduleBindingValidation=WARNING` to javac, then each module will be checked as if it were a component in which every one of its bindings (and those of the modules it includes) is used.
-Any binding graph errors, such as duplicate bindings, will be reported at the module, even if no component uses those bindings.
+By default, problems among the bindings in a module or subcomponent or component don't get reported unless they are used as part of a whole component tree rooted at a root `@Component` or `@ProductionComponent`.
+However, if you pass `-Adagger.fullBindingGraphValidation=ERROR` or `-Adagger.fullBindingGraphValidation=WARNING` to javac, then _all_ the bindings of each module, subcomponent, and component will be checked, including those that aren't used.
+Any binding graph errors, such as duplicate bindings, will be reported at the module, subcomponent, or component.
+(Note that missing bindings will not be reported for full binding graphs unless they're also found when analyzing the binding graph that's actually used to generate the root component.)

-If module binding validation is turned on, [SPI](spi.md) implementations will see a `BindingGraph` representing the bindings for each module as well.
+If full binding graph validation is turned on, [SPI](spi.md) implementations will see a `BindingGraph` representing the bindings for each module, component, and subcomponent as well.

 <!-- References -->